jkraemr/meet-app/README.md

 * **Given** the event list was loaded
 * **When** user wants to get a better idea of the amount of events being listed per geo location
 * **Then** user will be provided with a chart view indicating the number of upcoming events by city

+## Acknowledgements

+This project was built as part of the mentored CareerFoundry Full-Stack Web Development Program / Achievement 4/6 / Testing in the Development Process: https://careerfoundry.com/en/courses/become-a-web-developer/